Easter Weekend 2022

 On the Saturday of our long weekend, Berto and I volunteered to drive to the nearest town, Garies.
 As mentioned in the beginning of this post, that involved a drive of 70km (140km there and back) … on a gravel road.
 We took some of the garbage bags with us to throw away in town (what you bring in, you must take out) and also bought more wood, fresh water, ice and (of course) cold beers.

-On the road, we passed the Groenriviermond Lighthouse – it dates back to the 1980’s and is a rather deserted 17.2m concrete structure that is used as a navigational aid along the West Coast.
+On the road, we drove past the Groenriviermond Lighthouse – it dates back to the 1980’s and is a rather deserted 17.2m concrete structure that is used as a navigational aid along the West Coast.

 By now, you must be aware that no camping post of ours will be complete without showing a few food pictures … one must eat, you know!
 There were a few chefs around and almost everyone got an opportunity to prepare something during the weekend.